brennanwesley/All-Access-Artist/README_Current Status.md

 ## Conclusion

-The release management system has reached a stable and functional state with v2.1.0.
-Core features including release creation, task management, and release details are fully operational.
-The backend migration to Render has been completed successfully.
+The release management system has reached a comprehensive and fully functional state with v2.2.0.
+All core features including release creation, task management, songs management, and lyrics management are fully operational.
+The ReleaseDetail page is now complete with all three tabs functioning properly.

-**Current Priority:** Focus on completing Songs and Lyrics tabs, then address remaining environment variable configuration for production readiness.
+**Current Priority:** Address remaining environment variable configuration for production readiness, then focus on advanced features like real-time updates and metadata tools.

-**System Status:** Ready for continued feature development with solid foundation in place.
+**System Status:** Feature-complete for core release management workflow.
+Ready for production deployment and advanced feature development.